debops/debops/docs/ansible/roles/debops.libuser/defaults-detailed.rst

   ``comment``
     Optional.
 String or a YAML text block with a comment added to a given configuration entry.

+  ``separator``
+    Optional, boolean.
+If ``True``, add an empty line before the configuration parameter, useful for visually separating configuration options.

   ``value``
     Optional for main options.
 If specified, set a value of a given option.